gradle/gradle/design-docs/ide-integration.md

 - Introduce a `ComposableEclipseProject` interface that describes the collection of independent projects as a whole for the Eclipse model.
 - Allow for providing a name to be able to better identify it.
 - The `ComposableEclipseProject` interface allows for returning all projects of a composable build (which effectively represents a workspace).
-- A `GradleProject` does not expose its identity through coordinates (`group`, `name`, `version`).
+- The current `GradleProject` API does not expose its identity through coordinates (`group`, `name`, `version`).
 Introduce a `GradleModuleVersion` to the model.
 - The `GradleModuleVersion` is used to compare a project coordinate with coordinates of its declared dependencies `DefaultEclipseExternalDependency.getGradleModuleVersion()`.
 If a match can be determined, the module dependency can be substituted for a project dependency.
+For later stories, the project coordinates can also be used to substitute a source dependency with a binary dependency (see follow-up story).

 #### Test cases